Liber beatae Gregorii papae: Contents

-The first part of the text (chapters 1-11) describe Gregory's birth, early career, and his teaching.
+The first part of the text (chapters 1–11) describe Gregory's birth, early career, and his teaching.
 It proceeds to the earliest account of a story in which Gregory meets some English boys on sale as slaves and decides, on the basis of their beauty, to convert the English to Christianity, and thus to tell of the Gregorian mission to England.

-The second part (chapters 12-19) discuss the royal family of Deira and the part of King Edwin of Northumbria in the success of Gregory's mission.
+The second part (chapters 12–19) discuss the royal family of Deira and the part of King Edwin of Northumbria in the success of Gregory's mission.

-Finally, chapters 20-32 recount miracles which Gregory is suppose to have performed, and list his writings.
+Finally, chapters 20-32 recount miracles which Gregory is supposed to have performed, and list his writings.